D8-X/d8x-trader-backend/packages/referral/src/README.md

 ### get: `http://localhost:8889/agency-rebate`

+_Description_: get the cut that the agency gets from the broker fee income.
+This cut is split between agency, referrer, and trader

-response: `{"type":"agency-rebate","msg":"","data":{"percentageCut":80}}`
+_Response_: `{"type":"agency-rebate","msg":"","data":{"percentageCut":80}}`

 ### get `http://localhost:8889/referral-rebate?referrerAddr=0x9d5aaB428e98678d0E645ea4AeBd25f744341a05`

+_Description_: get the cut that the referrer gets from the broker fee income.
+This cut is split between referrer and trader.
+The size of the cut can be defined based on a token holding of the referrer.
+Referrer has to own the token before querying this endpoint otherwise they have to wait a long time for the holdings to be updated.

-response: `{"type":"referral-rebate","msg":"","data":{"percentageCut":3.5}}`
+_Response_: `{"type":"referral-rebate","msg":"","data":{"percentageCut":3.5}}`

 ### post: `/select-referral-code`

-Description: as a trader select a referral code to trade with going forward.
+_Description_: as a trader select a referral code to trade with going forward.
 Will overwrite trader's existing code if any exists.

 ```
 let mycodeselection: APIReferralCodeSelectionPayload = {